SushyDev/vapor-store/README.md

 - [ ] Clean out the downloader code
 - [ ] Implement better updater
 - [ ] Clean out the snackbar notification service code
-- [ ] Add scroll buttons for the games screenshots
+- [ ] Allow the progress bar to be dynamically added and removed

 ### Issues